 What is Moxie?

 Moxie is a state of confidence or even swagger, but it is also the ability to face challenge or difficulty with courage.
 At Moxie Mind, we’ll focus on cultivating your moxie as you flex your intuitive muscles on what well-being looks and feels like for you.
+Click here to watch a video explaining more about Moxie and the story behind Moxie Mind!

 What’s a non-diet dietitian?